onlime/laravel-http-client-global-logger/README.md

 - **Variant 2: Mixin** (`HTTP_CLIENT_GLOBAL_LOGGER_MIXIN=true`)
   - Enabled only on individual HTTP Client instances, using `Http::log()` - no global logging.
   - Log channel name can be set per HTTP Client instance by passing a name to `Http::log($name)`
+- **Variant 3: Global HTTP Middleware**
+  - Can be used in combination with other `Http::globalRequestMiddleware()` calls in your `AppServiceProvider`'s `boot()` method, after registering your [Global Middleware](https://laravel.com/docs/10.x/http-client#global-middleware).

 ## Usage

+> **NOTE:** For all 3 variants below, you need to keep the HTTP Client Global Logger enabled (not setting `HTTP_CLIENT_GLOBAL_LOGGER_ENABLED=false` in your `.env`).
+The `http-client-global-logger.enabled` config option is a global on/off switch for all 3 variants, not just the "global" variants.
+Our project name might be misleading in that context.

 ### Variant 1: Global Logging